 Best Low Interest Option: HSBC Gold Mastercard® credit card

-The HSBC Gold Mastercard® provides the lowest rates of any HSBC card.
-Your APR will be either 12.49%, 16.49% or 20.49%, depending on your creditworthiness.
-Plus, you also get 0% APR for 18 months from account opening.
-That's the longest zero-interest period of any HSBC card.
+The HSBC Gold Mastercard® credit card provides the lowest rates of any HSBC card.
+An ongoing purchase Variable APR of 12.74%, 16.74% or 20.74% will apply after the Introductory Period, depending on your creditworthiness.
+Plus, you also get 0% intro APR for 18 months from account opening on purchases and balance transfers.
 Even when held to higher standards, and comparing it to the biggest card issuers, 18 months is a better deal than most cards provide.

-- 0% APR for 18 months from account opening.
+- 0% Intro APR on purchases and balance transfers for the first 18 months from account opening.

 - No annual fee.